-Strategy LU-16.1.1: Uses.
+LU-16.1.1: Uses.

 A mix of uses including, office, hotel, retail, residential and civic uses.
 The ground floor of buildings along the street should be activated with pedestrian-oriented, active uses including retail, restaurants, and entries.
-See Figure LU-1 for residential densities and criteria.
+See Figure LU-2 for residential densities and criteria.

-Strategy LU-16.1.2: Connectivity.
+LU-16.1.2: Connectivity.

 New development should improve the connectivity within the block and with surrounding streets, including connections to the Crossroads Subarea.

+LU-16.1.3: Building Form.

-Strategy LU-16.1.3: Building form.
-Buildings should be moderately-scaled to transition from existing taller buildings to the scale of the surrounding area.
-Additional heights may be approved in specific areas by the City Council as part of the Community Benefits Program and per heights allowed in the Community Form Diagram (Figure LU-1).
+Buildings should be moderatelyscaled to transition from existing taller buildings to the scale of the surrounding area.
 Taller buildings should provide appropriate transitions to fit into the surrounding area.

-Strategy LU-16.1.4: Gateway concept.
+LU-16.1.4: Gateway Concept.

 Buildings should be designed with high-quality architecture and landscaping befitting the gateway character of the site.

-Strategy LU-16.1.5: Open space.
+LU-16.1.5: Open Space.

 A publicly-accessible park shall be retained at the southeast corner of Stevens Creek and De Anza Boulevard and shall include public art, seating areas and plazas for retail and restaurant uses along the ground floor of adjacent buildings.

-Policy LU-16.2: Civic Center Node
+POLICY LU-16.2: CIVIC CENTER NODE